Sunday, May 22, 2011

 Top Gun (soundtrack)

-The soundtrack did equally well on the charts, landing at the number 1 spot on the Billboard Top Pop Albums chart for five weeks.
+The soundtrack did equally well on the charts, landing at the number 1 spot on the US Billboard Album chart for five weeks.
 The record featured an all-star line up of performers and produced three top twenty singles as well.

 Kenny Loggins kicks off side one with “Danger Zone”.
 Ironically, he wasn’t the first choice to do the song.
 Both Bryan Adams and the group Toto passed on it before Kenny got to take a crack at it.
-That would turn out to be good fortune for him; the song was a hit and reached number 2 on the Billboard charts (denied number 1 thanks to Peter Gabriel’s mighty “Sledgehammer”).
+That would turn out to be good fortune for him; the song was a hit and reached number 2 on the US Billboard Hot 100 (denied number 1 thanks to Peter Gabriel’s mighty “Sledgehammer”).
+It also went to number 45 in the UK, number 12 in New Zealand, number 10 in Germany, number 7 in Canada and on the US Billboard Rock chart, and number 6 in Switzerland.
 This one was a popular dance song back in the day.
 Everyone knew it from the radio and the music video.
 It had the right combination of percussion rhythm and driving guitars to make it nearly irresistible in the clubs.

 Next up is Cheap Trick with “Mighty Wings”.
 An instrumental of the song was used during the film, with the full version from the soundtrack playing over the credits at the end of the film.
 Robin Zander and the band really capture the soaring feel of piloting a jet fighter.